 The facility consists of two lift stations, bar screen, two primary clarifiers, trickling filter, two secondary clarifiers, chlorine contact tank, aerobic digester, and biosolids holding tank.
 There are three bypass points that are locked and manually controlled.

 The SD 005 discharge is a result of contaminated groundwater being pumped out of the city's old drinking water supply well (City well No. 1).
-This water is discharged to an unnamed creek to North Bear Creek.
+This water is pre-treated via cascade aeration and discharged to an unnamed creek tributary to North Bear Creek.

 Changes to the facility may result in an increase in pollutant loading to surface waters or other causes of degradation to surface waters.
 If a change to the facility will result in a net increase in pollutant loading or other causes of degradation that exceed the maximum loading authorized through conditions specified in the existing permit, the changes to the facility are subject to antidegradation requirements found in Minn.
 R. 7050.0250 to 7050.0335.